FredJones4/vtol_ctrl_ros2/README.md

 # vtol_ctrl_ros2

 ## Reading the README.md

+### Disclaimer
 This tutorial expects that the user (you) is (are) using VSCode to edit code and view the text.
 For GitHub or other sources, please adapt the startup instructions as needed.
 1. This Markdown Preview utilizes Mermaid and LaTeX in its setup so ROS graphs can be quickly and directly be altered later.
 Download the ```Markdown Preview Mermaid Support``` and the `Markdown+Math` extensions.
+2. This code relies on an altered fork of PX4-Autopilot.
+A guide to building on that repository is found in this repo, under "Making a Private Clone of a Public Repo.pdf".

+### Using PX4 Clone

+ This project's usage of the public repo differ in two ways from the instructions in ```Making a Private Clone of a Public Repo.pdf```:

+1. The main branch of PX4/PX4-Autopilot is actually "main", and not "master".
+2. This project uses a public copy of the repository, and not a private one.

+The clone of PX4/PX4-Autopilot will differ in, at most, 4 ways:

+1. The ```src/modules/uxrce_dds_client/dds_topice.yaml``` file includes other PX4 topics being published, which capability, as of August 28, PX4 added to their documentation,
+2. The ```README.md``` will only reflect the needs of my version of the project; the original will be deleted.
+3. If proven possible, uORB topics will be altered such that $\alpha$ (angle of attack) and multiple other airspeed sensors can be read by the Pixhawk.
+4. The ```Making a Private Clone of a Public Repo.pdf``` is added (credit to BYU for making the presentation).
 ## Running the code
 ### Start the Agent
 For ROS 2 to communicate with PX4, uXRCE-DDS client must be running on PX4, connected to a micro XRCE-DDS agent running on the companion computer.